Azure/fleet/docs/howtos/README.md

-  This how-to guide explains in depth the concept, usage and examples of enveloped objects with `ClusterResourcePlacement`API objects, which you can leverage to propagate resources without unintended side effects on the hub clusters.
+  This how-to guide explains in depth the concept, usage and examples of enveloped objects with `ClusterResourcePlacement`API objects, which you can leverage to propagate resources without unintended side effects on the hub cluster.